 “Any last words?”
 Chambers asked.

-“You are, and always will be, an asshole,” Nyx said.
+“You are, and always will be, the biggest asshole I’ve had the displeasure of knowing,” Nyx said.

 And then his head exploded.